Got Red Mites in Your Hen House? These products will help...

 Golden Pheasant

-The golden male have brilliant golden ruff which they fan out in anticipation of charming a female.
+The golden males have brilliant golden ruff which they fan out in anticipation of charming a female.

 The golden pheasant is one of the most popular of all pheasant species kept in captivity.
-They originate from the mountainous area of central China and found their way across to the Americas as early as the 1740s.
-This species, along with the lady amherst, make up the group of pheasants called the ruffed pheasants.
+They originated from the mountainous area of central China and found their way across to the Americas as early as the 1740s.
+This species, along with the Lady Amherst, make up the group of pheasants called the ruffed pheasants.
 They are named for their cape or ruff which they spread around their face and neck during courtship.
 Since these two species are so closely related, many breeders have crossed them, making "pure" goldens and amhersts hard to find in captivity.
-The wild form of the golden is often called the red golden in captivity, and the males are one of the most brilliantly colored of all birds.
-We love our goldens; not only for their intense, shimmering colour of red and gold but for their friendly disposition and easy going attitude to life.
+The wild form of the golden is often called the red golden in captivity, and the males are one of the most brilliantly coloured of all birds.
+We love our goldens; not only for their intense, shimmering colour of red and gold but for their friendly disposition and easygoing attitude to life.

 Login